 Be respectful of the performers and your fellow audience members.
 Refrain from honking your car horn unless directed to do so by an emcee (i.e. for fun celebration).
 Feel free to flash your car lights as an alternative to applause at the end of a song or performance!

 Rowdy behaviour is tolerated (away from the music, of course), obnoxious behaviour is not!

-Be kind and considerate to others, and if you have a pull to do so, welcome new folkies to our festival community and lend a hand if you see somebody in need.
-Be yourself and get what YOU want out of your festival experience, just be a good sport and keep the positive energy flowing.
+Be kind and considerate to others.
+Just be yourself, follow all guidelines and health protocols outlined above, and get what YOU want out of your festival experience—just be a good sport and keep the positive energy flowing.

 WHAT TO BRING (FOLK FEST ESSENTIALS)

 Lawnchair and/or groundsheet for open area beside vehicle (no sunshades, tents, etc.)

 E-ticket on a mobile device or printed ticket (no transactions on-site!)